 Marissa seems to have a strange relationship with food.
 When we see her eating it’s almost all stodgy junk food – fries, milkshakes, bagels – but that isn’t often at all.
 In season 1 a psychiatrist asks about her ninth grade anorexia, and on one occasion Summer actually remarks that her friend is looking “a little thin.”
 Marissa responds in a slightly defensive way, firing back with “I… eat!”
 But it feels like her brain is ticking away, wondering when her last full meal actually was.

 Why couldn’t we have expanded on this conversation?
 Why did Marissa struggle with anorexia?
 Did it ever really go away?
 Is she healthy now?
 It would have been interesting to explore her relationship with food in a deeper way but we never really got much more than this, which I think is a massive shame.
-The chili fries scene could have opened up at least a short dialogue, but instead it reinforced the ‘Marissa is so insanely beautiful she doesn’t even have to try – she never exercises and actually eats burgers all the time, so don’t even bother‘ thought that every 15 year-old girl was having along with poor Lindsay.
+The chili fries scene could have opened up at least a short dialogue, but instead it reinforced the ‘Marissa is so insanely beautiful she doesn’t even have to try – she never exercises and actually eats burgers all the time, so don’t even bother‘ thoughts that every 15 year-old girl was having along with poor Lindsay.

 Would you describe Marissa as confident?
 I think it’s a toughie.
 On one hand, she can definitely switch it on when she needs to – she arranges that fashion show in season 1, remember?
 They play that ALL AROUND THE WOOOORLD, HEY GIRL song and she flashes Ryan a winning smile (soz Luke), so we know that she can do it.
 She’s social chair (although Oliver hits the nail on the head when he says he doesn’t find her to be very social at all) and seems to get involved in occasional extra-curricular stuff as and when she needs to.